 - 10. Maintain and enhance economic health:

 - a.
 Places of employment.

 - b.
 Sources of goods and services.

 - c.
-Support for local businesses (including tourism and "buy local").
+Support for local businesses (including tourism and buy local).

 - d.
 Diversify the tax base.

-- e.
-Enhance the overall "sense of place".

 - 11. Prudent use of resources and capital.

-- 12. Addressing economic transformation (conversion from "bricks and mortar" to on-line retail, etc.).
+- 12. Addressing economic transformation (conversion from bricks and mortar to on-line retail, etc.).